ethereum-oasis-op/L2/workitems/l2-transaction-fees/l2-transaction-fees-v1.0-psd01.md

 The different components are defined as follows:

-* **Base Fee:** The minimum amount of Gas or a L2 gas equivalent unit of compute and storage consumption required to include a transaction on a L2.
+* **Base Fee:** The minimum amount of Gas or an L2 gas equivalent unit of compute and storage consumption required to include a transaction on an L2.
 * **Execution Fee:** A fee to be paid by the Transaction Originator or Transaction Sender sufficient to cover both the L2 and Layer 1 transaction fees.
-* **Priority Fee:** To be paid by the Transaction Originator or Transaction Sender to a L2 sequencer to obtain a desired slot for its transaction in a new block.
+* **Priority Fee:** To be paid by the Transaction Originator or Transaction Sender to an L2 sequencer to obtain a desired slot for its transaction in a new block.
 Note that the exact position of a transaction, a slot, in a new block may be determined by factors such as time-stamp, or minimization of Maximal Extractable Value (MEV) of a block in addition to a Priority Fee.
 And that MEV is defined as the maximum value that can be extracted from block production in excess of the standard block reward and gas fees by including, excluding, and changing the order of transactions in a block.

-Note that a Transaction Fee has a Transaction Fee Price which is defined in the context of this document as a L2 Gas price or a price of a L2 gas equivalent unit of compute and storage consumption.
+Note that a Transaction Fee has a Transaction Fee Price which is defined in the context of this document as an L2 Gas price or a price of an L2 gas equivalent unit of compute and storage consumption.

-Note that a Gas price or a price of a L2 gas equivalent unit of compute and storage consumption is typically variable and changes with the level of usage of a L2 network.
+Note that a Gas price or a price of an L2 gas equivalent unit of compute and storage consumption is typically variable and changes with the level of usage of an L2 network.
 Note that a gas price is expressed in Giga Wei (GWEI) for EVM-compatible networks, where Wei represents the smallest unit of gas; 1 Wei = 10<sup>-18</sup> Eth in Ethereum's native token.

 Furthermore, note that Gas in this document refers to the unit that measures the amount of computational and storage effort required to execute specific operations on an EVM-compatible network.